shwestrick/shwestrick.github.io/_posts/2020-07-29-seam-carve.md

 of at least, say, a thousand pixels to amortize the cost of parallelism itself.

 This pretty much rules out using row-major order for typical, small images.
-Is there a better to compute `M` without reducing the grain size?
+Is there a better to compute $$M$$ without reducing the grain size?

 # Triangular-blocked strips